-WILDCARE Cradle Mountain Volunteers work with Parks and Wildlife staff to help protect and conserve this iconic Park in Tasmania’s North-West.
+Our group of enthusiastic and committed volunteers work with Parks and Wildlife staff to help protect and conserve the iconic Cradle Mountain National Park in Tasmania’s North-West.
 Tasks are varied and suit a broad range of skills and interests including walking track work, weed control, conservation works on historic buildings, Visitor Centre Meet and Greet, wombat monitoring and revegetation.

 Branch Files